-Tomatoberry Garden Tomato is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces small clusters of red oblong tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from mid summer to early fall.
+Beefmaster Tomato is an annual vegetable plant that is typically grown for its edible qualities.
+It produces large red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early to late summer.
 This is an indeterminate variety, which means it produces fruit throughout the growing season.
-The tomatoes have a sweet taste with a juicy texture and a distinctive fragrance.
+The tomatoes have a sweet taste and a fleshy texture.